hawkh/Chitti/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Please check the outstanding issues and feel free to open a pull request.
-For more information, please check out the [contributing guidelines](CONTRIBUTING.md).

 ### Thank you!